Updated: Aug 23

 Location: Old Cairo

-The Gayer-Andersen Museum is found in a beautiful historical house in Old Cairo, built in 1631.
+The Gayer-Anderson Museum is found in a beautiful historical house in Old Cairo, built in 1631.
 It’s a great remnant of Islamic architecture at the time.

 After he left Egypt due to illness, the house became a museum for visitors to appreciate the beauty of the Islamic architecture and the house’s treasures, as well as added collections.
 It’s also known for its original ‘sabil’, an Islamic water feature with the purpose of providing fresh drinking water to the public.
 This is rare in a private residential home, more commonly found in mosques.